Key takeaways

 1. Expect the unexpected

-But the biggest risk is what no one sees coming, because if no one sees it coming then no one is prepared for it and if no one is prepared for it, its damage will be amplified when it arrives.
+But the biggest risk is what no one sees coming, because if no one sees it coming, then no one is prepared for it, and if no one is prepared for it, its damage will be greater when it hits.

 While an X factor seems to come every year, a major Black swan event as some call it, one that “breaks the world”, tends to come every decade.